websauna/websauna/docs/source/narrative/modelling/crud.rst

 Introduction
 ============

 Websauna comes with :term:`CRUD`.
-CRUD is designed for :term:`SQLAlchemy models`, but can be storage mechanism agnostics and you can use with any arbitrary persistency mechanism.
-CRUD supports :ref:`form autogeneration`, so that a CRUD UI can be generated automatically for your model.
+CRUD is designed for :term:`SQLAlchemy` models, but can be storage mechanism agnostics and you can use with any arbitrary persistency mechanism.
+CRUD supports :doc:`form autogeneration <../forms/autoform>`, so that a CRUD UI can be generated automatically for your model.
 CRUD is extensively used by :term:`admin`, but you can as well roll it standalone.

 CRUD elements
 =============